 Frances Perkins

-She ended up being one of FDR’s longest-serving cabinet members, serving him for the entire 12-year duration of his White House term, even after others had left him behind.
+She ended up being one of FDR’s longest-serving cabinet members, serving him for the entire 12-year duration of his White House term, even after his other members had left him behind.

 During her time as the Secretary of Labor, she passed a series of reforms and agendas that would later become the backbone for America’s workers then, and in decades to come.
 They included the Fair Labor Standards Act, the Social Security Act, the Civilian Conservation Corps, as well as countless others.

-Perkins had, in fact, done what most would deem impossible – attaining solid legislation and enactment for all but one of the conditions she had carefully handwritten out on a piece of paper for her meeting with FDR back in 1933, before accepting the Secretary of Labor position.
+Perkins had done what most would deem impossible – attaining solid legislation and enactment for all but one of the conditions she had carefully handwritten out on a piece of paper for her meeting with FDR back in 1933, before accepting the Secretary of Labor position.

-She died in New York City on May 14, 1965, at 85 years-old, after suffering from a stroke.
+She died when she was 85 years old, in New York City on May 14, 1965, after a stroke.

 Today, nearly 114 million Americans rely on the social security and unemployment reforms she initiated.
 It is clear that even after her passing, her legacy still lives on, and will continue to, in the decades to come.